Are you a photography lover and interested in collecting?

 — Giclée is a term often used to describe inkjet pigment-based printing on archival paper.

-— Borderless Prints are borderless prints and can be mounted to the edge of a frame for an elegant, dramatic impact.
+—Borderless Print are borderless printed and can be mounted to the edge of a frame for a stylish and dramatic impact.

 — Paper should be framed behind UV-proof glass and displayed in low-humidity areas, away from direct sunlight.

-Metal: Photos printed directly on metal produce modern, durable displays that can range from matte to glossy finishes.
+Metal: Photos printed directly onto metal produce modern, durable displays that can range from a matte finish to a glossy finish.

-Plexi-Mount: Prints mounted behind acrylic acrylic also produce elegant, durable displays.
+Plexi-Mount: Prints mounted behind acrylic plexiglass also make for stylish, durable displays.

 Ready to collect?